henrikmidtiby/CDC/docs/source/contributing.rst

 Contributing
 ============

-Thank you for your interest in contributing to *OCDC* and we welcome all pull request.
-To get set for development on *OCDC* see the following.
+Thank you for your interest in contributing to *CDC* and we welcome all pull request.
+To get set for development on *CDC* see the following.

 Development uses pre-commit for code linting and formatting.
 To setup development with pre-commit follow these steps after cloning the repository: